samsquire/platform-up/README.md

 # platform-up

 This tool answers the question of how do you bring up your entire platform on one workstation.
-With Vagrant and LXC containers.
+With Vagrant, LXC containers and [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc).

 platform-up is the name of an all singing and dancing tool I wrote while at a client.
 This repository is more of the pattern right now, with a simpler implementation.